jmaxsfu/popjournal-old/pages/01.issue01/06.Meneses/default.md

 ---
-title: 'Social Media Engine: Extending our Methodology into other Objects of Scholarship'
+title: 'Social Media Engine'
+subtitle: 'Extending our Methodology into other Objects of Scholarship'
 author:
 - name: 'Luis Meneses'
   affil: 'Electronic Textual Cultures Lab, University of Victoria'